Eyefyre/civvapi/README.md

 https://eyefyre.github.io/civvapi/v1/en/civilizations/america.json

-The above URL will provide the data for just the American civilization
+**The above URL will provide the data for just the American civilization**

 https://eyefyre.github.io/civvapi/v1/en/civilizations/civilizations.json

-This URL will provide a list of data with every civilization in it instead This can be applied to every other endpoint
+**This URL will provide a list of data with every civilization in it instead.**
+**This can be applied to every other endpoint.**

 https://eyefyre.github.io/civvapi/v1/en/beliefs/beliefs.json